steveshogren/hugo-blog/content/post/editor-abstraction-types.md

    - Debuggers in Intelij IDEA, PyCharm, VS Code, Visual Studio, Eclipse
    - REPL (Python, Ruby, Clojure, Haskell, Javascript, Smalltalk)
 3. Text-based Tools
-   - Vim / Emacs
+   - Vim / Emacs (even available an IDE plugin!)
-   - Paredit
+   - ParEdit
    - Grep
    - AWK

-Mastering one of each tools will go a long way to increasing your ability to write and transform code quickly.
+Mastering each category of tools will go a long way to increasing your ability to write and transform code efficiently.